dyaraev/spark-jms-connector/README.md

 }
 ```

+As an example, the `provider-activemq` module offers a simple implementation of `ConnectionFactoryProvider` for ActiveMQ.

 ## Configuration Options

 The available broker configuration options depend on the implementation of `ConnectionFactoryProvider` being used.
 Each broker provider defines its own set of options.
-For example, when using `ActiveMqConnectionFactoryProvider` from the `examples` module, you can configure the broker URL:
+For example, when using `ActiveMqConnectionFactoryProvider` from the `provider-activemq` module, you can configure the broker URL:

 ```scala
 df.writeStream